-Asset & Liability Committee is responsible for monitoring liquidity risk and asset and liability management.
-The Committee consists of the Chief Executive Officer, Head of Treasury, Head of Operations & Technology, Chief Risk Officer, Head of Finance and Head of Corporate and Institutional Banking, and it is chaired by the Head of Treasury.
-Six Asset & Liability Committee meetings were held during 2019.
+Asset & Liability Committee is responsible for managing liquidity risk and asset and liability management.
+The Committee consists of the Chief Executive Officer, Head of Treasury, Head of Operations & Technology, Chief Risk Officer, Head of Finance, Head of Corporate Banking and Head of Institutional Banking, and it is chaired by the Head of Treasury.
+Six Asset & Liability Committee meetings were held during 2020.